KrishnaSathvik/national-parks-explorer/README.md

 - 🗺️ Interactive Leaflet map with park markers
 - 🔍 Search and paginate through all parks
 - ❤️ Favorite parks (saved in Firebase or localStorage)
-- 📆 Calendar view with NPS event heatmap & filtering
+- 📅 Calendar view with NPS event heatmap & filtering
+- 🔥 Favorite and save events (synced to Firestore)
+- 🕒 Show last event cache time with daily counts
-- 🌤️ 7-day weather forecasts for each park
+- 🌤️ 3-day weather forecasts for each park
 - 📢 Live NPS alerts and seasonal visit tips
 - 🍽️ Recommended nearby food and hotels
 - 📤 Social media sharing support